UA-Online/style-guide/_entries/academic-degrees.md

 Do not use periods in degree name abbreviations unless specifically mandated by the department.[^25]

-M&R always capitalizes majors/specialties in degree names: _Master of Science in Aerospace Engineering and Mechanics, master’s in Aerospace Engineering and Mechanics._[^26]
+Marketing always capitalizes majors/specialties in degree names: _Master of Science in Aerospace Engineering and Mechanics, master’s in Aerospace Engineering and Mechanics._[^26]

 See also: [Educational Specialist]({{ site.baseurl }}{% link _entries/educational-specialist.md %}), [specialist, specialization]({{ site.baseurl }}{% link _entries/specialist-specialization.md %})

 [^25]: [https://www.apstylebook.com/ap\_stylebook/academic-degrees](https://www.apstylebook.com/ap_stylebook/academic-degrees) and Strategic Communications ([https://strategiccommunications.ua.edu/standards/editorial-style#acadegrees](https://strategiccommunications.ua.edu/standards/editorial-style#acadegrees)).
 We do not use periods in degree abbreviations per Strategic Communications, though the AP Stylebook disagrees.

-[^26]: Capitalizing the specialty in regard to the degree program is M&R custom, in contrast to AP guidance.
+[^26]: Capitalizing the specialty in regard to the degree program is Marketing custom, in contrast to AP guidance.
 See [https://www.apstylebook.com/ask\_the\_editors/4496](https://www.apstylebook.com/ask_the_editors/4496) and [https://www.apstylebook.com/ask\_the\_editors/28564](https://www.apstylebook.com/ask_the_editors/28564).